microsoft/nni/docs/en_US/reference/experiment_config.rst

 type: ``Optional[int]``

-If set to zero, trials will have no access to any GPU.
+This field might have slightly different meaning for varied training services, especially when set to ``0`` or ``None``.
+See training service's document for details.

+In local mode, setting the field to zero will prevent trials from accessing GPU (by empty ``CUDA_VISIBLE_DEVICES``).
-If not specified, trials will be created and scheduled as if they do not use GPU, but they can still access all GPUs on the training machine.
+And when set to ``None``, trials will be created and scheduled as if they do not use GPU, but they can still use all GPU resources if they want.

 max experiment duration